Hui4ying3LUO2/LocalCirculation_CoastalOzone_NewYorkMetro/README.md

     SubQUEEW_WANTCLusterOrig.txt with  0-1 representing 'W_w' and 'W_sb' days.

-4 All results correspond to date listed in TCLusterDateQUEEkmeans_norm0__24_3.txt
+4 All results correspond to the dates listed in TCLusterDateQUEEkmeans_norm0__24_3.txt